 The following Canadian provinces/territories are following a Crown Corporation model where the province owns both the distribution and the retail stores: Quebec, New Brunswick, Nova Scotia, Prince Edward Island, and the Northwest Territories.
 Because these provinces will control their own retail environment, we will not devote sections on our website to these and will therefore only discuss provinces that are allowing private retail enterprises in some capacity.
 However, it should also be noted that the following provinces will license private retailers in addition to launching some of their own provincial cannabis stores: British Columbia, Newfoundland and Labrador, Yukon and Nunavut.
 The following provinces will not have any provincial government stores: Ontario, Alberta, Saskatchewan and Manitoba.

 (Note that the announcement about Ontario private retail was recently made on August 13, 2018, which is a departure from the previous Ontario government model.
 According to news sources, the Ontario Cannabis Store (OCS) will be the only entity selling recreational cannabis for the foreseeable year, and only through its online website (no physical stores).
 Applications for private retail sales are anticipated to start in the summer of 2019.)

-Note that while the federal government has mandated the minimum age of 18 for purchasing recreational cannabis, all provinces have set a higher minimum at 19 years old with the exception of Quebec and Alberta where the minimum age is 18 years old.
+Note that while the federal government has mandated the minimum age of 18 for purchasing recreational cannabis, all provinces have set a higher minimum at 19 years old except for Quebec and Alberta where the minimum age is 18 years old.
 It should also be noted that private retailers will be required to purchase all cannabis inventory from their provincial government distributor, which varies from province to province.
 The only exception is Saskatchewan which will allow for private companies to distribute cannabis to Saskatchewan retailers.

-Online sales of recreational cannabis are also permitted, but all provinces with the exception of Manitoba and Saskatchewan will have online sales performed by the provincial government.
+Online sales of recreational cannabis are also permitted, but all provinces except for Manitoba and Saskatchewan, will have online sales performed by the provincial government.